Outstanding, Broad-Based Research

 The University of Pennsylvania is located west of the downtown area of Philadelphia on a unified 260-acre campus, in convenient proximity to New York City, Washington, DC, and Baltimore, as well as the New Jersey beaches, the Pocono Mountains, and the Chesapeake Bay.
 Philadelphia is popular among young adults for its vibrant arts scene, impressive historic architecture, extensive urban parks, and ever-expanding restaurant options.
 Among major cities, Philadelphia is surprisingly affordable.
 Most students do not feel the need for a car and instead walk, ride bides, or use public transportation.
 Great information is available at Visit Philly.

 Housing Options Are Plentiful

 Students are able to find affordable living accommodations in several areas surrounding the University.
 Many students choose to live nearby the University in West Philadelphia or in the Rittenhouse Square and Graduate Hospital neighborhoods of Center City Philadelphia, all which are within walking distance of Penn.
 The University provides shuttle services throughout these neighborhoods in the evening and late at night.
 Students also reside in many other neighborhoods throughout the city, including Old City, Queen Village, Bella Vista, Society Hill, and the Art Museum area, all of which are accessible by public transportation with varying degrees of convenience.
-Penn provides information on off-campus housing, including more detailed descriptions of Philadelphia's neighborhoods, and offers on-campus graduate housing.
+Penn provides information on off-campus housing, including more detailed descriptions of Philadelphia's neighborhoods.